matthewoestreich/workerpoolxt/README.md

 ---

-## Features
+## Synopsis

 We wrap the func(s) that get passed to `workerpool`, which we call "jobs".

-You can collect results from each job (errors included), give each job a name, get the duration each job ran for, plus more.
+Job results will be returned to you after all jobs have completed.

+You have the ability to give each job a name.
+You can access job results, job runtime duration, or any job errors within job results.
+In `gammazero/workerpool` this is not possible - you do not have the ability to get any sort of result or error data from a "job".

+**You still retain access to all `gammazero/workerpool` members.
+See [`Native Member Access`](#native-member-access) for more.**

+## Generics

+If you want to use this package with type-safe generics, [please see here](/generic).

 ## Import